thecogworks/Cogworks.CogFlare/README.md

     "Endpoint": "https://api.cloudflare.com/client/v4/zones/[zoneId]/purge_cache",
     "KeyNodes": "1234, 031089",
     "IsEnabled": true,
-    "BlockAliases": "formBlock,newBlock",
+    "BlockAliases": "formBlock, newBlock",
     "Domain": "https://www.example.com"
   }
 ```

-For bypass logic you can use 2 options :
+For bypass logic you can use 2 options:
-1. Adding a new property "disableCloudFlareCache" in the node where you want to disable cache :
+1. Adding a new property "disableCloudFlareCache" in the node where you want to disable cache:
 ![DisableCloudFare-Property](src/Cogworks.CogFlare.Core/disableCloudFareCacheProperty.jpg)
-2. Adding the block aliases which will be included in the view where you want to disable cache :
+2. Adding the block aliases which will be included in the view where you want to disable cache:
     ```js
       "CogFlareSettings": {
         ...
-        "BlockAliases": "formBlock,newBlock, ...",
+        "BlockAliases": "formBlock, newBlock, ...",
         ...
       }
     ```